CodeIntelligenceTesting/jazzer/docs/junit-integration.md

 JUnit will use the file's name as the name of the test case for its reporting.
 It also accepts .jar files where it will search with the given directory in the jar.

+> [!IMPORTANT]\
+> When adding these inputs files to a Git repository, consider creating a `.gitattributes` file containing
+> `src/test/resources/** binary` or similar to explicitly mark the files as binary files.
+Otherwise Git might
+> erroneously consider them text files, misinterpret bytes as line terminators and convert them on checkout.
+> This would change the content of the inputs files and can lead to unexpected behavior.

 ##### Corpus